juancarlosjr97/codespaces-git-playground/README.md

 Follow this [guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create a repository from this template.

-After creating a project from this template, update the [line](#codespace-quickstart-using-template) markdown replacing `juancarlosjr97/codespaces-git-playground` with the path of the project created.
+After creating a project from this template, navigate to the README.md file and switch to code view.
+Then update the [line 29](#codespace-quickstart-using-template) by replacing `juancarlosjr97/codespaces-git-playground` with the path of the project created.
 It will be a combination of the GitHub username joined with the name of the GitHub repository as `${GITHUB_USERNAME}/${GITHUB_REPOSITORY}`.

 ## Developing in Codespace